Make your agentverify its own work.

 What it does

-It checks your app the way you would, then never forgets how.
+It checks your app the way you would, and it remembers how.

 It remembers every flow

-The first time your agent verifies a flow (sign-up, checkout, inviting a teammate), Reticle records it.
-From then on it re-checks that flow on every change, without being asked.
+The first time your agent verifies a flow, say checkout, Reticle records it.
+After that it re-checks that flow on every change, and nobody has to remember to ask.

 Proof on every commit

-Change one thing, break another: that's the bug that ships.
-Reticle re-verifies every remembered flow after each change and gets the same answer every time: 0% flake, about 47 tokens for the whole suite.
-Cheap enough to run on every commit.
+Change one thing, break another.
+That is the bug that actually ships.
+Reticle re-runs every flow it remembers after each change and gets the same answer every time, which costs about 47 tokens for the whole set.
+That is cheap enough to run on every commit without thinking about it.

 It understands your user's journey